msalemor/azure-monitoring-strategy/README.md

 Customer wishes to deploy a comprenhesive monitoring strategy to be able to quickly detect problems and raise alerts individually and accross the solution.

+## Solution approaches

+In order to achieve a comprehensive monitoring apprach, customer is evaluates having one or many Log Analytics instances.

 ## Solution diagram (from a monitoring perspective)

 ![Complex solution](https://github.com/msalemor/azuremonitoring/blob/master/Complex%20Solution.png)